Subtle Cues: Detecting Symptoms Beneath The Surface In Mental Health

 This understanding of your own emotions can help you uncover the subtleties beneath the surface.

-Moreover, sudden or extreme changes in your emotions – from intense happiness to profound sadness within a short span of time could indicate an imbalance.
+Moreover, sudden or extreme changes in your emotions – from intense to profound sadness within a short span of time could indicate an imbalance.

 You might also experience heightened sensitivity or find yourself overreacting to situations that wouldn’t typically affect you so deeply.